sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/bhAmahAchAryaH/kAvyAlankAraH.md

  Now I should come to our ownAlankarikas.
 Things, we know, are generally defined in three ways: —by their causes, by some special features, inherent and

 ...ermanent in them, or by their effect.
 To exemplify in order: — that which is produced by fire is smoke; that which burns is fire; that whose creation is this whole universe is Brahman.
 Now if you consider the different definitions of poetry given by our Alankarikas you may easily find that everyone of them belongs either to the second or the third of these categories of definition.
-But nowhere can we meet with a definition that belongs to the first [category.](# "Thesis approved by the Madras University for theDegree of Master of Oriental Learning.")The reason perhaps is this.
+But nowhere can we meet with a definition that belongs to the first category.[^35]The reason perhaps is this.
 We know that things unknown are defined by things known.
 The reverse is impossible.
 If so, it is very plain that poetrycannot be defined by its cause.
 We cannot know what its because is until we know what poetry is.
 Power of imagination, high talents, great scholarship, allthese and suchother phrases are too general to give a correct idea of that recondite faculty of man which gives birth to poetry.When we wish to specify that faculty, or the constituentparts of that faculty, we cannot do so otherwise than byphrases like *poetic* faculty, *poetic* imagination and so on —a fact which decisively proves the case in question, namely,without knowing what poetry is, it is impossible to knowwhat the cause of poetry Is.
 I maintain that Dandin andMammata were fully conscious of this fact and therefore,they first defined poetry without referring to its causes,and pointed them out afterwards so that those who wishedto become poets might know the directions in which they

+[^35]: "Thesis approved by the Madras University for theDegree of Master of Oriental Learning."